kuzudb/tutorials/README.md

 ## Setting up Kùzu

-Kùzu is an embedded database that runs in-process, so there's no server to set up.
+Kùzu is an embedded graph database that runs in-process, so there's no server to set up.
 Simply install the client library for your language of choice and you're ready to go!
 A couple of examples are shown below.

 ### CLI